 The Number of Pulses parameter determines the number of pulses that are output and measured for each attempted point in the sweep or step.
 The PMU amplitude sweep and step example (two-channel) test figure shows PMU1-1 (the stepper) with the number of pulses changed to three.
 Notice that each sweep point of the displayed waveform in the figure has three pulses (number of pulses set to three).
-The light blue waveform in the figure has one pulse (number of pulses set to one).
 Because the cursor in the lower graph always contains the complete waveform of each point in a test, the top graph shows the three pulses.
 The following figure shows both channels for the sweep and step test with the number of pulses set to three.
 Note that the value for the number of pulses does not affect the number of sweep or step points in the test.